tomatohammado/wdi-sample-teach/README.md

 </details>

 let's make another car!

 ## Improving the Constructor

-If we look closely at our new objects, we might see that the `honkHorn` method is duplicated each time.
+If we look closely at our new objects, we might notice that the `honkHorn` method is duplicated in each object we create.

 Bonus: how could we use Prototype methods to check if an object has it's own property, or if it is inheriting it from a constructor?